 Now, remember, this works because the Martian atmosphere contains approximately 95% carbon dioxide, and can, therefore, be obtained very easily.
 The hydrogen required is only about 5% of the total propellant weight and can, therefore, be easily imported from Earth.

 Next, comes the question of the hydrogen.
 Where do we get the hydrogen from after the imported stock runs out, without which the process becomes unsustainable?
-Well, we electrolyze the water produced from mining the water.
+Well, we electrolyze the water produced from the above Sabatier reaction.

 2H2O → 2H2 + O2